 “I have seen headshots from numerous photographers and without doubt David Myers is one of the best.
 My only regret is that I didn’t discover him years ago.
 I cannot recommend him more highly”.
 Francesca Green (actor’s agent)

 I would always suggest to bring a variety of tops with you so that we can take a few different looks.
-I don’t put a limit onto how many changes you make during the session but normally 6 changes are enough, although I would suggest to bring around 8 or so and we can see which photograph best.
+I don’t put a limit onto how many changes you make during the session but normally 6-8 changes are enough.
 It’s amazing how differently you’ll photograph depending on different tops.
 Some dark tops, some lights tops, nothing too patterned and some with different necklines – particularly higher necklines.
+Warm earthy tones are wonderful and interesting, especially if the colour has some vibrancy.
 A jacket or coat is good, as is a hoodie to get different looks from casual to urban to gritty to soft.
 If you want to be sent for castings for ‘period’ pieces then bring along something with a neckline that could hint at that – like lace or classic elegance.
 When you bring your clothes with I would suggest you carry them in a suit/dress bag to keep them un-creased – this goes for t-shirts as well.
 If you need shots for ‘extra’ work for sites like Casting Collective or Uni-versal then you’ll also need a full length smart and casual set of clothes.

 How many Shots during the session?

 During the photoshoot I will just take as many shots as I need, and this can be 150, 300 or more shots.
 As the photoshoot progresses we will constantly review the images on my computer and start to get an idea of what you are after, and also what I think (as your professional photographer) looks good for you.
 I shoot directly onto my computer, so the images are large enough to review properly and to make sure that they’re exactly what you want.